hnguyen8/youtube_statistics_Good_Mythical_Morning/README.md

 # Data Science Pipeline.
 Inspired by Nate from StrataScratch (nate@stratascratch.com)
-Step 1: Make API calls to grab new data
+Step 1: Make API calls to grab new data.

     Making Youtube API calls by to get data (video statistics) of the channel 'Good Mythical Morning'.